 Know when to migrate a process control system

 Obsolescence in the process control system is such a significant threat that reluctance to migrate to newer technology can seem baffling.
 Aging controls and equipment bring a whole host of problems.
-These include, but are not limited to, difficulty sourcing spares and rising prices for them, increasing maintenance costs, declining reliability, capacity constraints, and a skills gap when those with experience on legacy systems retire.
+These include, but are not limited to, difficulty sourcing spares and rising prices for them, increasing maintenance costs, declining reliability, capacity constraints, and a skills gap when those with experience on legacy process control systems retire.

 At best, obsolescence leads to higher costs as plants mitigate the rising risk of downtime or compliance failures.
 At worst, it can jeopardize continued, safe operations.

 Moreover, this ignores the massive strides in control technology and the benefits this can bring in terms of operator performance, safety, efficiency, cybersecurity, enhanced functionality and controller capacity.
 Users that migrate to a modern system can integrate control, safety and auxiliary systems, and benefit from enhanced control and visualization.
 They can respond to new business opportunities, expand capacity, and make use of new applications and solutions for advanced process control, asset management and production management.

 In addition, in most cases, the control system is a small expense in comparison to the overall plant and the value of its production.
 A single, significant period of unplanned downtime is often enough to result in losses well above the cost of a new distributed control system (DCS).

 Despite all this, the number and range of legacy process control systems show little sign of shrinking.
 Many thousands of legacy DCS systems continue in operations across the world with a large proportion of these two decades old or more.

 Control system migration is not easy